 Cytoxan is a therapy that may be given to people with multiple sclerosis.
 It works by suppressing the immune system.
 It's given to people with MS because the disease is thought to be the result of an abnormally active and misdirected, immune system.
-Cytoxan can keep your white blood cells from attacking your central nervous system, thereby slowing MS disease activity.
+Cytoxan (the the generic is cyclophosphamide) can keep your white blood cells from attacking your central nervous system, thereby slowing MS disease activity.

-The medication is administered directly into a vein by way of an intravenous (IV) drip.
+The medication is taken in pill form or can be administered directly into a vein by way of an intravenous (IV) drip.
 Unfortunately, Cytoxan can produce serious side effects.
 Your neurologist will discuss the potential benefits and risks with you and your family.
-If you have any concerns or questions, discuss them with your health care team.
+If you have any concerns or questions, discuss them with your healthcare team.

 What Are the Side Effects of Cytoxan?